 Low-speed vehicles are only permitted on highways with speed limits up to 35 miles per hour (mph) or up to 45 mph in some municipalities or boroughs.
 Low-speed vehicles may cross highways that have maximum speed limits greater than 35 mph at an intersection with a highway that allows low-speed vehicle use.
 Operators of low-speed vehicles are subject to all traffic laws and other laws applicable to operators of passenger vehicles, including a biennial registration fee.
 For purposes of this regulation, a low-speed vehicle is a motor vehicle that has four wheels, can achieve speeds greater than 20 mph but not more than 25 mph, and meets state and federal weight, equipment, and safety requirements.

 Alternative Fuel Vehicle Acquisition Requirement

 The Alaska Department of Transportation and Public Facilities (Department) must evaluate the cost, efficiency, and commercial availability of alternative fuels for automotive purposes every five years, and purchase or convert to vehicles that operate using alternative fuels whenever practical.
 The Department may participate in joint ventures with public or private partners to foster the availability of alternative fuels for consumers.

 (Reference Alaska Statutes 44.42.020)

 State Energy Policy

 As part of its state energy policy, Alaska must promote energy efficiency in the transportation sector.

 Entities providing electric vehicle charging stations are not defined as public utilities and are not subject to restrictions on the resale of electric service.

 Energy and Resilience Project Support

 Municipalities may establish energy and resilience improvement assessment programs to finance energy and resilience improvement projects.
-Eligible projects include construction, installation, or modification of electric vehicle charging stations in building renovations, new construction, or existing commercial or industrial properties.
+Eligible projects include construction, installation, or modification of electric vehicle charging stations in building renovations, new construction, or existing commercial and industrial properties.